This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • Fee: RM50 for every name applied (note: the process of company incorporation is a separate process).

-• The approved name will be reserved for 30 days or any longer date as allowed by the Registrar (not more than 180 days) from the date of approval.
+• The approved name will be reserved for 30 days, or for any longer period allowed by the Registrar (not more than 180 days), from the date of approval.

-• Every company must have a registered office within Malaysia within 14 days after the date of its incorporation, or the day it commences its business (whichever earlier).
+Every company in Malaysia must establish a registered office within Malaysia within fourteen (14) days from the date of incorporation or from the date it commences business, whichever is earlier.

-• All statutory records, registers, minute books, and common seal must be kept in the registered office.
+All statutory records, including registers, minute books, and the common seal (if applicable), must be maintained at the registered office.

 Companies must have at least RM1 in paid-up capital for company incorporation.